 I'm happy to talk with you at any time about the readings, assignments, and any other aspect of the course.
-Just talk to me before or after class, send me an email, come by during office hours, or arrange to meet with me.
-In the past, I've held mandatory conferences and students love them-but I don't want to have to force you to come meet with me.
-I understand that sometimes office hours are difficult to get to, so I'm always happy to meet with you at another time if you contact me.
-I live close to campus.
-I can also accommodate phone or Zoom meetings when needed.
+Because I understand that sometimes office hours are difficult to get to, I'm always happy to meet with you at another time if you send me your availability.